VolkovI99/heroes/README.md

-This is test project with hero admin panel!
+This is my project with hero admin panel!

+For start:
+npm i
+npm start